 If you will be successful, you may end up doing this business for two, five, ten or maybe even more years.
 Think about what you want to do, and what would make you happy.
 Conversely, try not to get into business areas just for the money.
-If you do business in an industry where you do not want to be or have no interest in, you may not find yourself being fulfilled, nor find the strength to make it through the difficult stages throughout the life of the business.
+If you start a business in an industry where you do not want to be or have no interest in, you may not find yourself being fulfilled, nor find the strength to make it through the various business challenges and the difficult stages throughout the life of the business.

 Once you have thought through a product or service that plays to your strengths, and can benefit someone or something in the world, what is the next step?